myarichuk/myarichuk.github.io/source/_posts/cpp-di-metaprogramming.md

 Just take a look at [IOC/DI library benchmarks](https://github.com/danielpalme/IocPerformance#basic-features)!
 > In case you are not familiar with DI, a good place to start reading *what* it is and *why* it is needed is those [slides from a conference talk](https://boost-experimental.github.io/di/cppcon-2018/#/).

-In comparison to C#, resolving dependencies at runtime sounds especially awesome.
+In comparison to C#, resolving dependencies during compilation sounds especially awesome.
 However, not all is well with such approach: what if you make some sort of mistake?
 For example, after looking at samples, I came up with the following (simple) code that *should* have worked.
 ```c++
 #include "di.hpp"
 #include <string>